Reign of Isabella II: The Progressive Biennium (1854–1856)

-The moderate biennium and the governments of the Liberal Union (1856–1863)
+The Moderate Bienium and the governments of the Liberal Union (1856–1863)

 Once appointed President of the Council of Ministers, O'Donnell restored the 1845 Constitution with an Additional Act with which he tried to attract liberal sectors.
 The struggles between the different moderate and liberal factions, and among themselves, continued in spite of everything.
 After the events of July, O'Donnell's weakness led the queen to change government again with Narváez on 12 October 1856.
 The instability continued and the queen offered the presidency to Bravo Murillo, who refused and General Francisco Armero took over the post for less than three months.
 On 14 January 1858 he was succeeded by Francisco Javier Istúriz.

 O'Donnell's return would mark the beginning of the long period of the Liberal Union governments.
 On 30 June 1858, O'Donnell formed a government in which he reserved for himself the Ministry of War.
 The cabinet lasted four and a half years, until 17 January 1863, and was the most stable government of the period.
 Although there were occasional changes, it had no more than a dozen ministers.
 The key members of the new executive were the minister of Finance, Pedro Salaverría, who was in charge of maintaining the economic recovery, and the minister of the interior, José de Posada Herrera, who masterfully and skillfully controlled the electoral lists and any misbehavior of the members of the new Liberal Union party.

 The 1845 constitution was re-established and the elections to the Cortes on 20 September 1858 gave the Liberal Union absolute control of the legislative branch.
 The most important actions were the major investments in public works, including the approval of extraordinary credits, which allowed the development of the railways and the improvement of the army; the policy of confiscation continued, although the State handed over public debt to the Church in exchange and reinstated the Concordat of 1851; various laws were passed that would later be key and whose validity extended into the 20th century: the Mortgage Law (1861), internal administrative reform of the Central Administration and the municipalities and the first Road Plan.
 To its detriment, the government did not manage to banish the political and economic corruption that reached all levels of power, did not approve the announced press law and, from 1861 onwards, saw its parliamentary support wane.